YoungPenguin/genealogy-gedcom/README.md

 Just keep this in mind if you are looking at this as inspiration for your project

+## The praser
+So this is a GEDCOM file praser, the documentation for GEDCOM can be found [here](http://www.daubnet.com/ftp/gedcom-55-english.pdf)
+Decoding and displaying GEDCOM Version, Encoding, submitter name, adress, count etc.

+The praser it self is written in C

 ## How to use
 This is node so you need to install node in the root directory and then start the server like:
 ### how to.....